quarkusio/quarkus/CONTRIBUTING.md

 Wait for a bit and you're done.

+**Note** For Apple Silicon computer, Rosetta must be installed.
+It can be done using `softwareupdate --install-rosetta`

 ### Updating the version

 When using the `main` branch, you need to use the group id `io.quarkus` instead of `io.quarkus.platform` for both the Quarkus BOM and the Quarkus Maven Plugin.